android/architecture-components-samples/README.md

 how to use ViewModels and Room together with RxJava, in Kotlin.

  * **[PagingSample](https://github.com/googlesamples/android-architecture-components/tree/master/PagingSample)** - Shows
-  how to use the Paging library (preview) with Room, in Kotlin.
+  how to use the Paging library with Room, in Kotlin.

  * **[PagingNetworkSample](https://github.com/googlesamples/android-architecture-components/tree/master/PagingWithNetworkSample)** - Shows
-  how to use the Paging library (preview) with a backend API via Retrofit, in Kotlin.
+  how to use the Paging library with a backend API via Retrofit, in Kotlin.

 * **[WorkManagerSample](https://github.com/googlesamples/android-architecture-components/tree/master/WorkManagerSample)** - Shows
   how to use WorkManager (alpha) to do background work, in Java.